-Risk Assessment is a play set in an Arts University.
-It focusses on Clara, a damaged lecturer returning to work after a long sabbatical.
+Risk Assessment focusses on Clara, a damaged lecturer returning to work at an Arts University after a long sabbatical.
 A new management is in place, a doubling of student numbers, and a disturbing tendency of lowering academic standards.

 Part-verbatim, this is Conny Templeman's first work as a playwright.
 She previously worked as a feature film director and screenwriter, with casts that have included Daniel Day Lewis, Imogen Stubbs and Bill Nighy.